-The Company's external auditor, Deloitte, was reappointed on 27 October 2015.
-Deloitte is invited to attend all Audit and Risk Committee meetings and all Audit and Risk Committee papers are made available to Deloitte.
+Deloitte, the Company's external auditor, is invited to attend all Audit and Risk Committee meetings and all Audit and Risk Committee papers are made available to Deloitte.
 The Audit and Risk Committee Charter sets out the framework for the Company's relationship with its external auditor.
+The engagement partner is rotated every five years.